Yes, you can get a mortgage as a limited company director! But it can be a little more difficult compared to someone who’s a full-time employee.

 Whatever the reason, you just need to speak to a specialist mortgage broker who specialises in different incomes.
 And that’s where we come in.
-Our platform matches you with the ideal broker for your situation.
-Your broker will have plenty of experience getting mortgages for limited company directors, and will make your application look as good as possible to lenders.
+Our Mortgage Experts have plenty of experience getting mortgages for limited company directors, and will make your application look as good as possible to lenders.

 We get how it feels when you’re refused a mortgage.
 We’ve been there.
 Haysto exists because the mortgage world is broken.
 If you don’t have a shiny credit rating, you’re self-employed with a complex income, or just don’t fit the mould, the odds are completely stacked against you.
 We just don’t think that’s fair.

 Unlike others, we only work on bad credit, self-employed and complex mortgages.
 That’s all we do.
 And we’re up for a challenge.

 No robots, no automated answers.
 We use technology to connect you to a real person.
 Not replace them.

 We only get paid when your mortgage is approved.